rhel-labs/learn-katacoda/ansible-idm/step4.md

 `id jdoe`{{execute T4}}

-# Create a new user on the IPA Server
+# Create a new user

 On the IPA server node (*host02*), create a new user called John Doe -